Reinforz/fauton/readme.md

 ]);
 ```

-If you alphabet is `a,b` then it will generate the following set of strings
+If your alphabet is `a,b` then it will generate the following set of strings

 ```sh
 a, b, aa, bb, ab, ba, aaa, aab, aba, abb, bbb, bba, bab, baa